vegaprotocol/specs/protocol/0000-incentivised-data-node.md

         epoch, i.e., a test is done every <epoch_length>/<data_node_test_frequency>
         Validators keep statistical information of reponses concerning the last 100*<number_of_data_nodes> requests (median, average and standard derivation).
-        The response score of a datanode ...
+        The response score of a datanode is computed as follows:
 ### Reward score formula

 Inputs: